aerni/statamic-advanced-seo/UPGRADE.md

 ### Screenshot Package

 The social images generator now uses [spatie/laravel-screenshot](https://spatie.be/docs/laravel-screenshot/v1/introduction) and is no longer bundled as a dependency.
-If you use the social images generator, you must require the package manually:
+This package supports Browsershot and Cloudflare Browser Rendering as screenshot drivers.

+To restore existing functionality, require both the screenshot package and Browsershot:

 ```
-composer require spatie/laravel-screenshot
+composer require spatie/laravel-screenshot spatie/browsershot
 ```

-The `social_images.generator.enabled` config option has been removed — installing the package is sufficient to enable the feature.
-You will also need to install and configure a screenshot driver such as Browsershot or Cloudflare Browser Rendering.
+Alternatively, you can use Cloudflare Browser Rendering instead of Browsershot.
 Refer to the [installation guide](https://spatie.be/docs/laravel-screenshot/v1/installation-setup) for details.
 To customize screenshot settings, publish the config:

 ```
 php artisan vendor:publish --tag=laravel-screenshot-config
 ```

+> ⚠️ **Manual** — If you were using the social images generator, run the `composer require` command above after upgrading to ensure the packages remain installed.

 ### Per-Collection Settings